Can't find the answer to your question here? Check out our faculty moderated Forum by clicking above!

 How many years of university do I need before I can apply?

-Do I have to write the MCAT?
+Do I have to write the MCAT or GRE?

-No, the MCAT is no longer required.
+No, neither the MCAT or GRE are required.

 What kind of experience does the OVC expect?

-You must have clinical VETERINARY experience working or volunteering with veterinarians.
+You must have VETERINARY experience working or volunteering with veterinarians.
 Experience can be clinical, industry, research, government – as long as you job shadowed a veterinarian.
 Of course, the amount of experience differs for each individual (due to the accessibility of veterinary opportunities).
 Quality is what counts, and the goal is to experience what the role of a veterinarian is.
 Veterinary and animal experiences working with different species can help give you a comfort level with all kinds of animals since you will have to do that in the DVM program.
 Extracurricular activities will help you hone your interpersonal skills which are so important!
 Veterinary medicine is so much about people too (animal owners, colleagues, etc.).